 Along with other breeds the vizsla may be affected by Epilepsy.
-The 2021 KC Breed Health and Conservation Plan confirms the vizsla’s predisposition, on the basis of US and Australian studies
+The 2021 UK Kennel Club Breed Health and Conservation Plan confirms the vizsla’s predisposition, on the basis of US and Australian studies.
+The purpose of this page is to provide information and advice on breeding

 Epilepsy is a chronic condition that causes repeated seizures.
 Your vet may suspect that your dog has epilepsy if they have at least two unprovoked seizures more than 24 hours apart